 - 211 — Check 211.org or dial 2-1-1 to reach a resource that will direct you to rental assistance programs that may be in your area.

 - Salvation Army — In many areas, the Salvation Army offers one-time rent assistance.
 Rent assistance is typically limited to people earning less than 125% of the federal poverty guidelines.
 Contact your local chapter for details and to check whether you qualify.

 - Catholic Charities — Some Catholic Charities branches are offering emergency assistance grants that you can use to help pay rent.
 Visit the charity’s website to find out more.

 - Modest Needs — This national charity helps people facing short-term financial needs.
 It’s currently accepting applications to help people who’ve had their hours reduced or been laid off because of the coronavirus.
 You can apply for help with Modest Needs online.

 What it is: Many states and local governments have suspended eviction proceedings in their jurisdictions.
-For example, Iowa and Minnesota have suspended evictions until further notice.

 How it works: To find out if your state or local government is offering eviction protection and what that protection might be, find your state government’s contact information at usa.gov.

 It may be tempting to stop paying rent if evictions have been suspended in your area.
 But keep in mind that these suspensions are almost certainly temporary, and evictions will resume at some point.
 If you can still pay rent, or otherwise work with your landlord, it’s important to do so to avoid falling behind.

 Eligibility: Some states have specific requirements to qualify for an eviction suspension, so you’ll want to check your state’s website for eligibility criteria.

 If you’re considering legal support to get eviction protection, you can search the Just Shelter website to find out what community resources may be available to you.